jupyter-book/mystmd/docs/quickstart-jupyter-lab-myst.md

 ---
-title: Working with MyST in Jupyter Lab
+title: MyST with Jupyter Interfaces
 subtitle: MyST has full support in Jupyter
 subject: MyST Quickstart Tutorial
-short_title: MyST in Jupyter
 description: MyST Markdown can be used in JupyterLab with support for all MyST syntax as well as inline execution.
 thumbnail: ./thumbnails/jupyterlab-myst.png
 ---